 Does the treadmill Need a Dedicated Circuit?

 Yes, it is advised that you use a dedicated circuit for your treadmill to prolong its lifespan and ensure it is not exposed to uncontrolled electricity.
-In addition, a dedicated circuit means the treadmill will get an adequate power supply and will not need to share with another device.
+In addition, a dedicated circuit means the treadmill will get an adequate power supply and will not need to be shared with another device.
 This ensures optimal performance.

 A dedicated circuit provides the right amount of electricity, stopping it short when there is an overload or an underload.
 Therefore, you need to ensure the device in question tallies with the electrical current of the dedicated circuit.